Why these Fox News loyalists have changed the channel to Newsmax

 “I will find myself allowing myself to watch Tucker because I think Tucker calls out what’s going on,” Salamida said.
 “That’s my problem: with the people at Fox pretending that nothing is wrong” with the election process.
 (There is no evidence of widespread election fraud that would change the results of the election.)
 Allan, the retired dental hygienist, thinks Carlson should be president one day.

-But even the most devoted Newsmax converts say the channel’s programming leaves something to be desired, particularly when compared to the glitz and polish of the massively profitable and high-budgeted Fox News.
+But even the most devoted Newsmax converts say the channel’s programming leaves something to be desired, particularly when compared with the glitz and polish of the massively profitable and high-budgeted Fox News.

 “I don’t think the programming is set up right,” Salamida said.
 “They’re basically just playing the same couple of shows all day long.”